MadryLab/glm_saga/README.md

 ```
 Any metadata supplied through this variable will not be recomputed.
 Not all variables need to be specified (i.e. it is possible to supply only the mean and standard deviation, and still perform one pass to calculate the maximum regularization).

+## Additional helper functions
+The package also implements several additional functions which are helpful in order to adapt datasets to the format required by the solver, such as adding example indices and normalizers for the data.

+### Adding indices to datasets and dataloaders
 ```
 IndexedTensorDataset(TensorDataset):
     def __init__(self, *tensors):